TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 <br>

-In 2-5 seconds we should get an answer:
+In 2-5 seconds, we should get an answer:

 ```php
 <?php